 The Journey from Manual to Autonomous

 Week 1-2: Most actions require approval.
-You are teaching the system.
+You’re teaching the system.

 Week 3-4: Common patterns auto-approve.
 Edge cases still need you.
 Auto-approval rate: 50-70%.